Suboxone Treatment Discover Medication Assisted Treatment

 Nausea and Vomiting

-Suboxone may cause feelings of queasiness and throwing up.
+Suboxone may lead to feelings of nausea and occasional vomiting.

 fast metabolism can eliminate drugs faster